Belgium: 1 Project

 BeFit | Bentley | Health

 Bentley's BeFit programme is designed to provide employees with information on various health topics such as sleep, nutrition, physical activity, mental wellbeing and back care.
-Over 1,400 participants took part in ‘bitesize’ workshops and events in 2018, as well as receiving motivational emails,1:1 support and health checks.

 It is an award winning programme recognized by CIPD and by UK Active as workplace of the year 2018.